 OpenSSL is found in open source Web servers like Apache and nginx, which when combined, make up more than two-thirds of active sites, according to the latest figures from analysis firm Netcraft, as well as a number of Linux distributors, including Ubuntu 12.04.4 LTS, Fedora 18 and Debian Wheezy.

-Despite apparent early warnings to administrators of key websites, several of the world's key websites were vulnerable as news of Heartbleed went public.
+Despite apparent early warnings to administrators of key websites, several of the world's most prominent websites were vulnerable as news of Heartbleed went public.
 Example screenshots posted to Twitter, for example, showed Yahoo releasing login and password credentials.

-For organizations that can't update their OpenSSL implementations immediately, the researchers suggested enterprises train their intrusion prevention/detection systems (IDS/IPS) "to detect use of the heartbeat request" based on a comparison of the size of such a request against the size of the corresponding reply.
+For organizations that can't update their OpenSSL implementations immediately and may be vulnerable to Heartbleed exploits, the researchers suggested enterprises train their intrusion prevention/detection systems (IDS/IPS) "to detect use of the heartbeat request" based on a comparison of the size of such a request against the size of the corresponding reply.
 "This seems to imply that IDS/IPS can be programmed to detect the attack but not to block it unless heartbeat requests are blocked altogether," the researchers said.

 Netherlands-based incident response and monitoring firm Fox-IT offered up some signatures for the popular open source IDS Snort, though the company's blog post warned that the rules might generate some false positives.

-However, the critical nature of the data protected by OpenSSL means organizations shouldn't rely on such measures longer than is absolutely necessary.
+However, the critical nature of the data protected by OpenSSL security implementations means organizations shouldn't rely on such measures longer than is absolutely necessary.